xavi-developer/telegram-publisher/README.md

 # modify this software

 ## Disclamer
-* I have 25 years of experience as a developer, but this software it's chatGPT-made in 2 hours and I am not really into python
+* I have 25 years of experience as a developer, but this software is chatGPT-made in 2 hours and I am not really into python
 * Consider making a Pull Request if you add something useful

 ## install python